whitequark/parser/doc/AST_FORMAT.md

  * Should we handle these cases at all?
 They do not have special syntax associated.
    1. How to handle lvar-injecting match (`if /(?<a>foo)/ =~ bar`)?
    1. How to handle magic match (`foo if /bar/`)?
-   1. How to handle sed-like flip-flop?
-   1. How to handle awk-like flip-flop?

 ## Literals